Drupal 6

 Book Review: Drupal 6 Content Administration

 Drupal 6 Content AdministrationAnyone who's tried to explain Drupal's content feature-set to the uninitiated appreciates the amount of territory that needs covering as well as the challenges inherent in presentation depth and order.
 J. Ayen Green takes up the challenge in his book, Drupal 6 Content Administration, published by Packt Publishing.
-Packt graciously provided me a copy for review.

 Drupal 6 RSS Omnibus